 Instructions

 - Preheat the oven to 375ºF.
-Butter a 10 to 11-inch round ovenproof skillet or baking dish.
-Sprinkle the bottom and sides with sugar.
+Use the butter to grease a 9-inch round ovenproof skillet or baking dish.
+Sprinkle the bottom and sides with the sugar.

 - In a medium mixing bowl, whisk the eggs and maple syrup together until smooth.
 Whisk in the flour and salt until smooth.
 Whisk in the cream and vanilla until well combined.